coha-it/dr-oliver-haas.de/wp-content/plugins/a3-lazy-load/readme.txt

 === a3 Lazy Load ===
 Contributors: a3rev, a3rev Software, nguyencongtuan
-Tags: a3 lazy load, Lazy Loading, image lazy load, lazyload Requires at least: 4.9
+Tags: a3 lazy load, Lazy Loading, image lazy load, lazyload Requires at least: 5.0
-Tested up to: 5.5.0
+Tested up to: 5.8
-Stable tag: 2.4.1
+Stable tag: 2.4.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Use a3 Lazy Load for images, videos, iframes.
+Use a3 Lazy Load for images, videos, iframes that are not lazy loaded by WordPress core.
 Instantly improve your sites load time and dramatically improve site users experience.

 == DESCRIPTION ==